metalsmith/metalsmith/examples/rss-feed/Readme.md

 ## Install Node and Update NPM

 You should have npm and node installed.
-If you do not have these installed you can download and install Node.js via the installer from [here](https://nodejs.org/en/download/).
-Once the installer is completed you must update npm.
-Update npm by opening up your bash client and running the line below:

-	$ npm install npm@latest -g
+If you do not have these installed we recommend using [nvm](https://github.com/creationix/nvm/blob/master/README.markdown#installation) or [nvm-windows](https://github.com/coreybutler/nvm-windows) depending on what operating system you are using.
+The links above will provide you will detailed installation instructions.

 ##Setting Up Your Project